WilliamClements/Parthenopea/README.md

 In Euterpea, *filterLowPass* and *filterLowPassBW* Signal Functions are sweepable, but neither provides *resonance* (Q).
 To address this lack, a Signal Function, a State Variable filter (SVF), was developed.
 See https://karmafx.net/docs/karmafx_digitalfilters.pdf and https://ccrma.stanford.edu/~jos/svf/svf.pdf .

 ## Envelopes
-SoundFont file Authors, one way or another, specify envelope parameter values.
-These parameters are *interpreted/modified*, feeding into Euterpea's *envLineSeg* Signal Function for timed amplitude control.
+SoundFont file Authors, one way or another, specify envelope parameter values for shaping notes.
+Parthenopea *interprets/modifies* these parameters, then feeds them into Euterpea's *envLineSeg* Signal Function for timed amplitude control.
 Priorities for the *interpretation* logic are:
 1. produce a reasonable note
 2. (try to) honor Author design intent